pistocop/okteto-elasticsearch/README.md

     10.8.38.168           11          62  36    1.69    1.41     0.93 cdfhilmrstw -      es03
     ```
 - Enjoy your cluster!
-    - Want to use [Kibana](https://www.elastic.co/kibana/)? see [2]
+    - Do you want to use [Kibana](https://www.elastic.co/kibana/)? see [2]
     - Don't waste free resources, if you don't need the cluster tear down everything with `$ okteto destroy -v`

 ## ✍️ Notes
 - Security is provided by:
-    - [TLS internode](https://www.elastic.co/guide/en/elasticsearch/reference/master/secure-cluster.html) communication with user-generted certificates
+    - [TLS internode](https://www.elastic.co/guide/en/elasticsearch/reference/master/secure-cluster.html) communication with user-generated certificates
     - [HTTPS endpoint](https://www.okteto.com/docs/cloud/ssl) with Okteto managed certificates
 - Kubernetes
-    - Instead declaring directly the GKE ingress, we will use the Okteto provided auto SSL
+    - Instead of declaring directly the GKE ingress, we will use the Okteto provided auto SSL
         - Through the `dev.okteto.com/auto-ingress: "true"` annotation
-    - We will create one `ClusterIP` for each note for the port `9300`
+    - We will create one `ClusterIP` for each note for port `9300`
-        - Because ES use that as default port for internode communication
+        - Because ES uses that as the default port for internode communication

 ### 🔧 How to
 - [1] Change the default Elasticsearch password: